cullivanben/RedBlack/README.md

 ## Red Black Trees
 **BCTreeMap** is a class that implements a red black tree, providing similar functionality and time complexity as std::map

-**BCTreeSet** is a class that implements a red black tree, providing similar functinoality and time complexity as std::set
+**BCTreeSet** is a class that implements a red black tree, providing similar functionality and time complexity as std::set

 To run the tests I have written for BCTreeMap, compile and execute Map.cpp